-Your laboratory report will consist of the carbonless copies of the relevant pages from your laboratory notebook and the completed summary sheet from your lab manual.
-You will be graded on both the accuracy of your results and the quality of your notebook record.
+Your laboratory report will consist of the carbonless copies of the relevant pages from your laboratory notebook and the completed (yellow) summary sheet from your lab manual.
+You will be graded on the accuracy and precision of your results and the quality of your notebook record.
+See "Laboratory Report Grades" on Learn@UW for more detailed information on how laboratory reports will be graded.

 Laboratory reports are due to your TA at the beginning of the following laboratory period after you have completed the experiment.
-When a lab report is due on a "Problem Solving Session" or "Problem Solving Session/ Finish Labs" day, the report is due to your TA at 8:30 a.m.
-A penalty of two points per day will be deducted if you submit your report late.
+When a lab report is due on a "Study Day", the due date is extended to the beginning of lecture.
+A penalty of one point per day will be deducted if you submit your report late.
 Late lab reports placed in your TA's mailbox must be accompanied by an email message sent prior to submitting the report.
 Failure to email your TA may result in additional points lost if your TA does not know to look for your report in his/her mailbox.